Governance Control Catalog

 GC-002: Identifier Normalization

-Field identifiers are normalized and checked against a rejection list.
-Prevents descriptive names like "required" or "boolean" from becoming field identifiers.
+Field identifiers are normalized and checked before acceptance.
+Prevents descriptive words from becoming invalid identifiers.

 Enforcement: draft validation